 fatty; consisting of, resembling, or relating to fat.

 animal fat stored in the fatty tissue of the body.

 Origin of adipose

-Examples from the Web for adiposity
+Example sentences from the Web for adipose

 of, resembling, or containing fat; fatty

 Word Origin for adipose

 Of, relating to, or composed of animal fat; fatty.

 The fat found in adipose tissue.

 Relating to or consisting of animal fat.♦ Adipose tissue is a type of connective tissue consisting of adipose cells, which are specialized to produce and store large fat globules.
 These globules are composed mainly of glycerol esters of oleic, palmitic, and stearic acids.
 Adipose tissue is the main reservoir of fat in animals.